Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 ### Object validity

 The type we give slots when we specify them puts type constraints on objects.
 When we declared that the `n` slot in `NaturalNumber` should be an integer we constrained the values we can assign to that slot.
-If we try to assign a `numeric` instead we will get an error.
+If we try to assign a `numeric` instead, we will get an error.

 ```{r}
 n@n <- 1.2
 ```

-For natural numbers we do not want negative integers to be included, but since negative integers are still integers, there is no constraint to assigning such a value.
+For natural numbers, we do not want negative integers to be included, but since negative integers are still integers, there is no constraint to assigning such a value.

 ```{r}
 n@n <- as.integer(-1)
 ```

 We can put further constraints on objects via the `validity` argument to `setClass`.
 This argument should be a function that tests if an object is valid.
-If it is, it should return `TRUE`, otherwise it should return `FALSE`.
+If it is, it should return `TRUE`.
+Otherwise, it should return `FALSE`.

 ```{r, message=FALSE, warning=FALSE, results="hide"}
 NaturalNumber <- setClass("NaturalNumber",